dusk-network/dusk-protocol/consensus/basics/README.md

 ### Procedures
 #### *AggregateVote*
-*AggregateVote* adds a vote to a [`StepVotes`][sv] by aggregating the BLS signature and setting the signer bit in the committee bitset.
+This procedure adds a vote to a [`StepVotes`][sv] by aggregating the BLS signature and setting the signer bit in the committee bitset.

 **Parameters**
 - $\mathsf{SV}$: the $\mathsf{StepVotes}$ structure with the aggregated votes